-- 6.1 The College will aim to make its buildings as welcoming and safe as possible for all groups. - 6.2 Offensive and/or discriminatory material will not be displayed in any part of the College estates.
-This includes the supply of any stock for the refectory or library, curriculum materials or any political, social, religious or environmental campaign materials, which cannot justify a means of achieving a legitimate aim. - 6.3 Access facilities for disabled persons will be made available on all College sites wherever possible (resources permitting). - 6.4 Appropriate support facilities for individual staff and students will be considered.
+- 6.1 The College will aim to make its buildings as welcoming, safe and as accessible as possible for all users. - 6.2 Offensive and/or discriminatory material will not be displayed in any part of the College estates.
+This includes the supply of any stock for the refectory or library, curriculum materials or any political,

-- 6.5 The College will provide access to multi-faith prayer facilities for learners on all College sites.
+- social, religious or environmental campaign materials, which cannot justify a means of achieving a legitimate aim. - 6.3 Access and facilities for disabled people will be provided in an inclusive way in the mainstream environment. - 6.4 The College will provide relevant support facilities for staff and students wherever possible. - 6.5 The College will provide access to multi-faith prayer facilities for students on all College sites.
 These facilities will include access to clean and appropriate washing facilities.
-Learners will be encouraged to use these facilities - 6.6 The College will aim to maintain a clean and tidy environment and will ensure that offensive graffiti is erased quickly and effectively when discovered. - 6.7 The College will assess the catering demand that meets religious and medical dietary requirements [e.g. vegetarian, kosher and halal] by monitoring employees and learners on this issue at the start of each academic year.
-The College will aim to provide a catering service to meet the needs of the individual learners.
+Students will be encouraged to use these facilities. - 6.6 The College will aim to maintain a clean and tidy environment and will ensure that offensive graffiti is erased quickly and effectively when discovered. - 6.7 The College will aim to provide a catering service, which meets the equality needs of staff, visitors and students.
+The College will do this by assessing the catering demand that meets the religious and medical dietary requirements [e.g., vegetarian, kosher and halal] by monitoring employees and students on this issue at the start of each academic year.